FIN 121. Introduction to Actuarial Science. (3 Credits)

 FIN 425.
 Securities Analysis.
 (3 Credits)

-is the study of investment choices and the analysis of each for the investment decision.
+This course is the study of investment choices and the analysis of each for the investment decision.
 Stocks, bonds, derivatives, and mutual funds are all examined.
 Understanding the characteristics of securities and how to evaluate them using financial spreadsheets and internet applications toward making a capital decision is emphasized.
-3 credits.

 FIN 426.
 Applied Portfolio Management.
 (3 Credits)